 E-mail: Click here to send e-mail.

-An all new Third Edition of the Governmental Plans Answer Book has now been published!
+The 2015 Supplement to the Third Edition of the Governmental Plans Answer Book has now been published!

 Governmental Plans Answer Book, Third Edition, provides in-depth coverage of these complex plans, which must satisfy federal laws as well as pension, investment, and other laws of the applicable state or local governments.
 It is the one resource that takes you step by step through all the aspects of plan administration and compliance in this demanding practice area.